-Sometimes alternative universes show up in the RockmusicRaider review pipeline that persist.
-And continue to haunt you throughout your day until you give in and write about it.
+Sometimes persistent alternative records show up in the RockmusicRaider review pipeline.
+And they – annoyingly – continue to haunt you throughout your day until you give in and write about it.

 The band Cyclocosmia in all its spidery glory is one of those.
-They just unleashed their latest EP Immured this January 2017.
+The band just unleashed their latest EP Immured this January 2017.

-Cyclocosmia splatter doomishly presented atmospheric elements, freely mushed with acoustic, progressive and symphonic morsels onto this colorful palette of sounds.
-Mixed with some pretty sturdy guitar riffs and solos, this gets you a cathedral, yet airy and ever changing soundscape that will capture your attention.
+Cyclocosmia splatter doom-laden atmospheric elements, freely mushed with acoustic, progressive, and symphonic morsels onto this colorful palette of sounds.
+Mixed with some pretty sturdy guitar riffs and solos, this gets you a cathedral, yet airy and ever-changing soundscape that will capture your attention.